13 (2010 film): Plot

 Against the odds, Ferro wins the duel and gets $1,850,000 (USD).
 He also learns that his opponent won his last 3 duels.
 He collects his winnings and sneaks away from the mansion, arriving at a train station.
 When he spots police closing in on him, he stashes his winnings in a garbage can.
 After being interrogated by the police, he retrieves the money and sends it to his family, via registered mail, and buys a toy for his sister's birthday.
-However, on the way home, he is shot by Jasper, partly in revenge for Ferro having killed Ronald, and partly to steal the money, as he thinks Ferro still has the money with him.
-Jasper escapes with the money bag, not knowing that it only contains the toy.
-Before dying, Ferro takes out the package receipt and swallows it so the authority and Jasper will not be able to trace the money.
+However, on the way home, he is shot by Bagges, partly in revenge for Ferro having killed Ronald, and partly to steal the money, as he thinks Ferro still has the money with him.
+Bagges escapes with the money bag, not knowing that it only contains the toy.
+Before dying, Ferro takes out the package receipt and swallows it so the authority and Bagges will not be able to trace the money.